WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 We also want to make sure that the application is not only about the manipulation of the experience, but also the ease of use of the website.
 This is because if a user enjoys the design and is able to navigate the site easily, it can be considered a success.

+The team members must work together to make sure that the application can demonstrate their skills in data manipulation and provide an enjoyable and easy-to-use experience.
+They should also show how they can work as a team.